 Storage

-Make Ahead: You can make the dressing for this asparagus salad recipe a few days ahead of time and cook the asparagus up to 24 hours before serving.
+Make Ahead: You can make asparagus salad up to 24 hours before serving.
 Keep in mind that chilled cooked asparagus will start to lose its crunch the more time it spends inside the fridge.

 How to Serve Asparagus Salad